KTH-SML/ITRL-Manufacturing/README.md

 Assuming you have managed to open superslicer using the .bat file, continue on to [Usage Instructions](#Usage-Instructions).

 ### Linux
-If you know Linux you probably don't need instructions on how to install superslicer, I have had most luck with appimages.
+If you know Linux you probably don't need instructions on how to install superslicer, I have had the most luck with appimages.

 ### Manual
 For setting up SuperSlicer, transfer the relevant folders (filament, print, and printer settings) into the saved settings directory of your operating system.
 Ensure that you launch SuperSlicer at least once before performing this action.